raytopianprojects/Short-and-Sweet-Public-License/README.md

 [FAQ HERE]() - Work in Progress

+## PS
+You're awesome!

 ## License
 Short & Sweet Public License

+*NO WARRANTY: This Work is provided 'as-is' without express or implied warranty.
+In no event will the authors be held liable for and damage from the use of this Work.*

 Permission is granted to use, copy, modify, and distribute this Work for any purpose, even commercially, subject the following conditions: